 - Cut parchment circles to line baking pans perfectly.
 Since this cake is so tender, it’s essential to line the pans with parchment so that the cake comes out of the pan in one piece.
 To make perfectly round cakes with no crinkle marks, use scissors to cut the parchment into circles that fit the bottom of the pan!

 - Measure ingredients by weight.
 To ensure consistency and accuracy, measure ingredients using a digital scale!
 That’s why my baking recipes are written by weight whenever possible.
 If you absolutely need to convert to volume, I suggest sticking to the King Arthur weight chart.
-This is what I use universally to give you my volumetric estimates!
+This is what I use universally to convert to volumetric estimates!

 - 300 g granulated sugar (1 1/2 cups)